Lumorti/partyScreen/README.md

 sudo ./server.py
 ```

-You'll then be prompted to authorise the script to access your playlists, then getting to choose which playlist is used for each song option.
+You'll then be prompted to authorise the script to access your playlists, then prompted to choose which playlist is used for each song option.

 After this the server should be running, connect to the IP (or use localhost if on the same machine) to view the voting.

-To view the screen visit /screen, to view the admin page visist /admin (which will ask for the admin password specified in the source file)
+To view the screen visit IP/screen, to view the admin page visit IP/admin.

 ### Screenshots